Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Your rental will include your food, your equipment and all you need for an overnight hike up a volcano.

-It’s truly a lifetime experience, and you should definitely go for it, if you’ve got the time, and the fitness level.
+It’s truly a lifetime experience, and you should definitely go for it if you’ve got the time and necessary fitness.

 So, this is an active volcano that can be climbed (to a certain extent) in Antigua.

-This volcano frequently erupts, but only with ash which makes it hot enough to roast marshmallows.
+This volcano frequently erupts, but only with hot ash that collects on the rocky surface.
+Walking along you can find several spots which are close to the lava - and are hot enough to roast marshmallows.

-Lots of people do this trip with a tour as they organise the transportation and bring the marshmallows for you.
-You'll just need to pay the entrance fee to the national park in which the volcano is contained, and you have to have a guide with you by law.
+Lots of people do this trip with an organized tour as they will sort all of the transportation and bring the marshmallows for you.
+You'll just need to pay the entrance fee to the national park in which the volcano is located, and you're required to have a guide with you by law.

-Pacaya Volcano stands 8,373 feet tall and it will probably take you around 2 hours to hike up and down, and due to activity at the moment, you can't reach the actual peak of the volcano, but you can get close enough.
+Pacaya Volcano stands 8,373 feet tall and it will probably take you around 2 hours to hike up and down.
+Due to activity at the moment, you can't reach the actual peak of the volcano, but you can get close enough.
 It’s a relatively short hike, but it is steep.

-If you wish you can rent walking sticks to help, although you'll get plenty of rest stops along the way anyway.
-This gives you the chance to get some awesome pictures and roast your marshmallows!
+If you wish, you can rent walking sticks to help, although you'll get plenty of rest stops along the way anyway.
+This gives you the chance to make it all the way up, get some awesome pictures and roast your marshmallows!

 You can even head to the souvenir shop after and buy a piece of lava to take home with you as a memory if you wish.